Protect and Border and Greet: Inspired by Solitude and Rilke’s Letters to a Young Poet

 Gouache and ink on paper

-Poetry can transport us to moments, feelings, and human experience.
-Poetry can condense great vastnesses into something palatable and perhaps, even relatable.
+Poetry can transport us to moments, feelings, and human experiences.
+Poetry can condense great vastnesses into something palatable and, perhaps, even relatable.

-Poet Rainer Maria Rilke‘s Letters to a Young Poet have continuously nurtured my inspiration.
-When I first read these letters, in what felt like a single sitting but must have been a few days, I was nearing the halfway point of my 16th year.
-A time when my search for some kind of personal and universal meaning had recently begun.
+Poet Rainer Maria Rilke‘s Letters to a Young Poet has continuously nurtured my inspiration.
+When I first read these letters (in what felt like a single sitting, but it must have been a few days), I was nearing the halfway point of my 16th year.
+It was a time when my search for some kind of personal and universal meaning had recently begun.

-Through my time of questing, questioning that I suspect will last for the rest of my life, I’ve learned that within the quest for self is a longing for connection.
-Rilke’s letters began a chain reaction in me that ended in a fairly simple understanding: solitude is not the anthesis to connection.
-Instead, solitude is the beginning point of relationship, deep and lasting relationship
+Though my time of questing and questioning that I suspect will last for the rest of my life, I’ve learned that within the quest for self is a longing for connection.
+Rilke’s letters began a chain reaction in me that ended in a fairly simple understanding: solitude is not the antithesis of connection.
+Instead, solitude is the beginning point of relationship, deep and lasting relationship.In “Letter Four,” Rilke writes,

 love your solitude and try to sing out with the pain it causes you.